open-pay/slate/source/index_EN.md

     "charge.cancelled",
     "charge.failed"
   ],
-  "status" : "unverified"
+  "status" : "verified"
 }
 ```

-To create a new webhook you need to request in URL indicated with a verification code.
-That code will be later required to verify the webhook.

-When you save webhooks an ID will be generated that can be used to verify the webhook URL, eliminate it or simply get not sensitive webhook information.
+When you save webhooks an ID will be generated that can be used to eliminate it or simply get not sensitive webhook information.

 ###Request